 Talos Intelligence even tracks global malware outbreaks and shows users legitimate emails versus spam rates per country, IP address, and more.

-After creating a free email deliverability test account, this robust email marketing tool creates a personalized email address to send test campaigns to.
-After sending a test campaign to this address, SendForensics estimates your sender score and analyzes your sender reputation.
+After creating an email deliverability test account, this robust email marketing tool creates a personalized email address to send test campaigns to.
+After sending a test campaign to this address, SendForensics estimates your sender score and analyzes your sender reputation, giving you an immediate snapshot of your IP reputation so you can troubleshoot any issues beyond the emails themselves.

 In addition, Google’s Postmaster Tools investigate how many times your email has been reported for spam amongst several other features affecting email deliverability.